Mikele02171/Main-Stuff/README.md

 # All of my Educational Content and Materials
-Bachelor of Science (Specialising Statistics and Stochastic Processes) from the University of Melbourne (Completed), Graduate Diploma of Data Science (Online) from La Trobe University (Still Completing) with additional online Courses.
+I am currently in my first year in my Postgraduate Degree in Data Science at La Trobe University, completed my studies from the University of Melbourne with Bachelor of Science (Specialising Statistics and Stochastic Processes) with additional online Courses.